-Bobby Berk, Queer Eye: Husband, Age, Height, Family
+Bobby Berk: The Queer Eye Host is a Happily Married Man

 But, no matter, Bobby makes up for it by gushing about his loving husband in the various interviews he does and on his social media.
 He has referred to Dewey as his “greatest love” and has admitted that when it came to decorating their home in Los Angeles, even though he was given full responsibility, he took input from his husband as to what he preferred.
 “I pick, like, the three choices that I want, and then I let him pick from those three,” he told Cosmopolitan.
 “I still like to give him choices, because I want him to feel, you know, like it’s his home as well.”

-In 2018, for their six year anniversary, Bobby took to social media to talk about their wedding and said.
+In 2018, for their six-year anniversary, Bobby took to social media to talk about their wedding and said.
 “Six years ago, my husband and I said “I do” and were actually married by a very close friend of ours who was ordained.
-We got married as soon as it was legal to get married and it was important to us to show the world our pride through our expression of love…”

-Six years ago, my husband and I said "I do" and were actually married by a very close friend of ours who was ordained.
-We got married as soon as it was legal to get married and it was important to us to show the world our pride through our expression of love.
-So, when @lyft approached me with the idea of marrying couples on their float during New York Pride, I couldn't think of a better way to give back to the community than to help other couples express their love in the same way!
-Inclusion and acceptance is what #pride is all about and those are ideals @lyft has always promoted- I am proud to have been able to be a part of these couples’ special day and to partner with such a great company! #sponsored #giftfromlyft bit.ly/Lyft_Pride
+We got married as soon as it was legal to get married and it was important to us to show the world our pride through our expression of love…” Though now, the couple split their time between Los Angeles, California, and Lagos, Portugal

 Read More: Where Is Queer Eye Filmed?